vpp-dev/vpp-release-notes/README.md

 @page release_notes_2602 Release notes for VPP 26.02

-More than 508 commits since the previous release, including 120 fixes.
+More than 516 commits since the previous release, including 123 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Tue Jan 20 03:07:31 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Wed Jan 21 03:06:08 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER